ontologyportal/SUMOjEdit/README.md

 ![screenshot](https://github.com/ontologyportal/SUMOjEdit/raw/master/screenshot-tp.jpeg)
 Started with the QuickNotepad tutorial and adapting bit by bit as a syntax checker for [SUMO](www.ontologyportal.org)

-This depends on [SigmaKEE](https://github.com/ontologyportal/sigmakee) and also the jEdit ErrorList plugin.
+This depends on proper installation/building of [SigmaKEE](https://github.com/ontologyportal/sigmakee).

 Installation-*nix
 =============================
 - You are free to use OpenJDK.
 Latest is JDK23
 - install jEdit.
 On Ubuntu this is "sudo apt-get install jedit"
 - add to your .bashrc\
-  export JEDIT_HOME=/home/myname/.jedit editing the path to conform to your installation
+  export JEDIT_HOME=/home/myname/.jedit editing "myname" to conform to your machine home
 - Install SigmaKEE as per the [README](https://github.com/ontologyportal/sigmakee/blob/master/README.md)
 - clone SUMOjEdit into your workspace directory
 - edit build.xml to conform to your paths